Conan the Barbarian: Appearance

 [...] a tall man, mightily shouldered and deep of chest, with a massive corded neck and heavily muscled limbs.
 He was clad in silk and velvet, with the royal lions of Aquilonia worked in gold upon his rich jupon, and the crown of Aquilonia shone on his square-cut black mane; but the great sword at his side seemed more natural to him than the regal accoutrements.
 His brow was low and broad, his eyes a volcanic blue that smoldered as if with some inner fire.
 His dark, scarred, almost sinister face was that of a fighting-man, and his velvet garments could not conceal the hard, dangerous lines of his limbs.

 Howard imagined the Cimmerians as a pre-Celtic people with mostly black hair and blue or grey eyes.
 Ethnically, the Cimmerians to which Conan belongs are descendants of the Atlanteans, though they do not remember their ancestry.
 In his fictional historical essay "The Hyborian Age", Howard describes how the people of Atlantis—the land where his character King Kull originated—had to move east after a great cataclysm changed the face of the world and sank their island, settling where Ireland and Scotland would eventually be located.
 Thus they are (in Howard's work) the ancestors of the Irish and Scottish (the Celtic Gaels) and not the Picts, the other ancestor of modern Scots who also appear in Howard's work.
 In the same work, Howard also described how the Cimmerians eventually moved south and east after the age of Conan (presumably in the vicinity of the Black Sea, where the historical Cimmerians dwelt).

+Conan's current popular appearance was as illustrated by Frank Frazetta for the covers of Lancer Paperbacks which began selling in the millions, largely credited to Frazetta's covers.